zvxzdx/runeforge-wiki-ru/core-guides/tools-landing/LtMAO.md

 Your skeleton has a bigger number of joints than supported, 256.

   ---
+  #### <span style="color:#CF4000">Exception: lol2fbx: Failed: body contains vertices shared by multiple material.

+  The mesh contains vertices that are shared by multiple materials, this needs to be fixed in Maya or Blender.

+  ---
   <!--ADD MORE INFO :PRAY:-->
   <!--ADD LINKS TO STUFF FOR THE LOVE OF GOD-->